-Verena Gill is a Supervisory Biologist and oversees the Cook Inlet beluga whale recovery efforts for the Alaska Region of NOAA Fisheries.
+Verena Gill is the Supervisory Biologist for one of the marine mammal conservation branches in NOAA Fisheries’ Protected Resources in Alaska.
 She graduated with a Masters of Science focusing on marine biology from the University of Alaska in 1999.
 Before joining NOAA Fisheries in 2016, she worked at the Bureau of Ocean Energy Management, U. S. Fish and Wildlife Service – Marine Mammals Management, and the U. S. Geological Survey – Alaska Science Center.
 Her hobbies are trail running, skate and downhill skiing, exploring ridgelines, and fat tire biking.
 To find out more about her work go to her ResearchGate website.

 Ongoing since 2005, the Cook Inlet Beluga Whale Photo-ID Project conducts boat-based and shore-based beluga surveys in Upper and Middle Cook Inlet.
 Using the images they capture, Photo-ID Project researchers identify individual belugas by their natural markings and compile histories of known individuals to enhance our understanding of beluga distribution, habitat use, social structure, and reproduction in Cook Inlet.
 We share the observational data and photographs collected by AKBMP volunteers with the Cook Inlet Beluga Whale Photo-ID Project for inclusion in their Cook Inlet Beluga Sightings Mapper and beluga image catalogue.
 If you would like to photograph the belugas you observe during AKBMP monitoring sessions and submit them to the Photo-ID Project, please review their Image Capture Guidelines.